Jeremiah

 Notable People Named Jeremiah

-Jeremiah Anderson was an American abolitionist who fought alongside John Brown and James Montgomery in the struggle against slavery, ultimately participating in the raid on Harpers Ferry.
+Jeremiah Anderson was an American abolitionist who joined John Brown to free enslaved people and died from wounds suffered in the Harpers Ferry raid.

-Jeremiah Trotter is a former NFL linebacker who played 12 seasons and was drafted by the Philadelphia Eagles in 1998.
+Jeremiah Trotter is an American former NFL linebacker who played 12 seasons, starred at Stephen F. Austin, and was drafted by the Philadelphia Eagles in the third round in 1998.

-Jeremiah Moss, also known as Griffin Hansbury, is a multi-talented American poet, writer, psychoanalyst, social worker, and social critic, best known for his blog Jeremiah's Vanishing New York.
+Jeremiah Moss, pen name of Griffin Hansbury, is an American poet, writer, psychoanalyst, and social critic who authored the blog Jeremiah's Vanishing New York from 2007 to 2022.

-Jeremiah Omoto Fufeyin is the founder and head prophet of Christ Mercyland Deliverance Ministry (CMDM) in Nigeria, established on 3 April 2010.
+Jeremiah Omoto Fufeyin is the founder and head prophet of Christ Mercyland Deliverance Ministry in Effurun, Delta State, Nigeria, which he founded on 3 April 2010.

-Jeremiah S. Hess was a Democratic politician who represented Northampton County in the Pennsylvania Senate for the 18th district.
+Jeremiah S. Hess was a Democratic Pennsylvania state senator for the 18th district in Northampton County.

-Jeremiah J. Hamilton was a multi-talented individual who was known for his roles as a school founder, carpenter, political organizer, and legislator in Texas.
+Jeremiah J. Hamilton was a Texas school founder, carpenter, political organizer and legislator.

-Jeremiah Daniel Sheehan was an Irish nationalist politician who served as a Member of Parliament for East Kerry from 1885 to 1895.
+Jeremiah Daniel Sheehan was an Irish nationalist who served as MP for East Kerry in the UK Parliament from 1885 to 1895.

-Jeremiah Dunham Botkin was a U.S. Representative from Kansas.
+Jeremiah Dunham Botkin served as a U.S. Representative from Kansas.

-Jeremiah Joseph O'Keefe IV was an American politician and businessman.
+Jeremiah Joseph O'Keefe IV - Jeremiah Joseph O Keefe IV was an American politician and businessman.

 Miranda Richardson